cerner/terra-core/packages/terra-table/docs/guides/SortedTable.md

     this.state = { sortColumn: null };
   }
 ```
-Next creating an event handler callback method to pass to the table row's "onSelect" prop.
-The "onSelect" will return the metaData prop passed it each header cell.
+Next creating an event handler callback method to pass to the table row's `onSelect` prop.
+The `onSelect` will return the metaData prop passed it each header cell.
 ```jsx
   handleSortClick(event, metaData) {